Keisir/inkdrop-rulers/README.md

 ### Colors

-A comma separated list of colors in hex format for rulers. **Default:** undefined, based on theme.
+A comma separated list of colors in hex format for rulers. **Default:** '', based on theme.

 ### Line Styles

 A comma separated list of styles for rulers.
-Available options are solid, dotted or dashed. **Default:** solid.
+Available options are solid, dotted or dashed. **Default:** 'solid'.

+## Changelog

+See the [GitHub releases](https://github.com/Keisir/inkdrop-rulers/releases) for an overview of what changed in each update.

 ## Acknowledgements